What Is Ovarian Cancer?

 Appointment: Click to Request an Appointment for ovarian cancer in Spain.

-It is a fast-growing tumor, so it is often diagnosed at an advanced stage, when the disease has spread across the abdominal and pelvic cavities, in almost 80% of cases.
+Ovarian Cancer occurs as a fast-growing tumor, and often diagnosed at an advanced stage, when the disease has spread across the abdominal and pelvic cavities, in almost 80% of cases.

-Nowadays there are multiple ongoing studies with the purpose of discovering new molecules in the blood useful for early diagnosis of the disease.
+There are multiple ongoing studies focused on discovering new molecules and proteins in the blood that may be useful for early diagnosis of Ovarian cancer.
 This is of vital importance given that treatment effectiveness increases significantly when ovarian cancer is caught in its early stages, with the disease limited to the ovaries.

-Having one of the risk factors mentioned above does not mean the woman is going to suffer from ovarian cancer in the future, just that it is necessary to talk about it with your gynecologist.
+Having one of the risk factors mentioned above does not mean that a patient is guaranteed to develop ovarian cancer in the future, rather it is necessary to discuss with your gynecologist in order to monitor for the development of malignant tissues.

-Even though there are no specific ways to prevent ovarian cancer, some of the following measures might help diminish the risk:
+Even though there are no specific ways to prevent ovarian cancer, some of the following measures might help reduce the risk of developing ovarian cancer:

-Women with cancer limited to the ovaries, are often asymptomatic and are diagnosed with a routine sonogram or physical examination.
-Nevertheless, ovarian cancer generally causes symptoms in women with advanced stages of the disease.
-Some of them are:
+Women ovarian cancer are often asymptomatic and are diagnosed incidentally during a routine sonogram or physical examination.
+Nevertheless, ovarian cancer generally causes symptoms in women with advanced stages of the disease including:

 - Vaginal bleeding: particularly during menopause